Residential Demand Response ROI Calculator

 - Weather patterns and extreme conditions that affect heating and cooling loads.

-Before enrolling, review your utility’s or aggregator’s official program documentation and consider consulting a professional if you plan major equipment investments.
-The outputs here are indicative estimates based on typical structures observed in publicly available DR program information and may not match your exact locale or tariff.
+Before enrolling, review your utility’s or aggregator’s official program documentation and confirm that the equipment you plan to use is eligible.
+The outputs here are indicative residential demand response estimates based on typical program structures observed in publicly available information and may not match your exact locale, season, or tariff.

-Steer the home controller through a peak event.
-Catch flexible-load moves and avoid choices that erase the demand response value.
+Steer the home controller through a residential demand response peak event.
+Catch flexible-load moves and avoid choices that erase the program’s value.

 Use pointer movement, arrow keys, W/S, or the lane buttons.